ki4jgt/Book-of-the-Damned/README.md

 And, as negative space provides mechanical function, so too do the interactions you've had leave a complete inverse of you behind.
 That inverse is as real as anything else.
 You existed before you were formed.
 And you exist after.
 So does everything.

----
+# Fables

-The greatest surgeon in the world abuses his wife.
+A great surgeon abuses his wife.
 Do you imprison him?
-How many children will die because of you?
-If he beats his wife to death, how many will go uninspired, having never seen her art?
-What you do to one, you do to all.
+How many children will die because of this?
+If he beats his wife to death, how many go uninspired, having never seen her art?
+What happens to one, happens to us all.

-Be responsible in your dealings.

 # On God